 I suppose there are a few ways one could respond.

 First, one could respond by arguing that living according to the truth - no matter what the truth turns out to be - is of great value because truth is a good in itself that should be pursued above all other goods.
 But that claim isn't at all obvious.
-Why does having a positive attitude toward a claim that corresponds to a fact of reality - deserve priority over having meaning, hope, purpose, community, and satisfaction?
+Why does having a positive attitude toward a claim that corresponds to a fact of reality deserve priority over a positive attitude toward a claim that doesn't correspond to a fact of reality but provides me with meaning, hope, purpose, community, and satisfaction?
 It's not self-evident why, if God doesn't exist, thinking correct thoughts is more important than having an enjoyable life.

 Second, perhaps someone might respond that holding true beliefs increases the likelihood that we will have an enjoyable life.
-After all, if we live according to the truth it will result in having an enjoyable life.
-But that's not just a dubious claim, it's a demonstrably false claim.
+After all, if we live according to the truth shouldn't that make our lives better?
+Not necessarily.
+In fact, that assumption is not just a dubious claim, it's a demonstrably false claim.

 It's not hard to imagine scenarios where believing the truth over believing a falsehood makes our life less enjoyable.
 Consider just one such scenario.
 Suppose I think that my son is a noble, upstanding member of the community when in reality he's a sleazy drug dealer wanted by the police.
 My delusion regarding my son gives me great pleasure.
 I feel good about the person I believe he is and the job I did raising him.
 I get great joy when I think about him.
 But finding out the truth about who he really is would destroy me.
-I would feel shame, worry, regret, and maybe even remorse I brought him into the world.
+I would feel shame, worry, regret, and maybe even remorse that I brought him into the world.
 Clearly, knowing the truth in this situation doesn't contribute to my having an enjoyable life.
 On the contrary, it destroys that possibility.
-Why should I give that up just so my beliefs match up with a fact of reality?
-Having a positive mental attitude toward a claim that corresponds with a fact of reality hardly seems like something worth sacrificing an enjoyable life for.
-No thanks.
+As applied to God, the question then becomes,